Los Angeles (Brentwood/UCLA), CA 90049

 - Zen Psychology Therapy (ZPT)

-As we are vulnerable to bad weather conditions that life brings, we all have wounds to heal.
-How they manifest varies, including depression, anxiety, anger and defiance, weight and sleep problems.
-We harbor pain about who we truly are.
-Sometimes we cannot love life at all.
-Causes also vary:
+As we humans are an especially vulnerable species, we have wounds to heal.
+How these wounds manifest varies, including as depression, anxiety, anger, defiance, loneliness, relational problems, weight or sleep problems.
+Many of us harbor pain about who we are.
+Causes for psychological wounds also vary and include:

 - Relationship problems